Rita Fan: Legislative Council President

 Soon after her retirement from the colonial government, she took a position in the Emperor Group run by Albert Yeung who had multiple criminal records which sparked controversy.
 In 1993, she also accepted Beijing's appointment to the Preliminary Working Committee, and later the Preparatory Committee for the establishment of the Hong Kong Special Administrative Region.
 She was later elected by the 400-strong Selection Committee to the Provisional Legislative Council, a provisional legislature installed by Beijing which the pro-democracy camp deemed as unconstitutional.
 She was elected the President of the Provisional Legislative Council.
 She was severely attacked for her switching side and was called "chameleon" and "Jiang Qing of Hong Kong", wife of Chairman Mao Zedong and the head of the Gang of Four.

 The Provisional Legislative Council transited through the handover of Hong Kong in 1997.
 She ran in the Election Committee electoral college in the first SAR Legislative Council election in 1998.
 She continued to serve three consecutive terms as elected President of the Legislative Council from 1998.
-She demonstrated a largely acclaimed and respected firm but fair manner of presiding at meetings, and dealing with the radical members such as Leung Kwok-hung who she ejected from the Legislative Council chamber in November 2004.
+She ejected Leung Kwok-hung from the Legislative Council chamber in November 2004.

 In the 2004 Legislative Council election, she ran in the Hong Kong Island geographical constituency direct election after the Election Committee electoral college seats were abolished.
 She received more than 65,000 votes, 18.5 per cent of the total vote share.
 She continued to serve in the Legislative Council for one more term until her retirement in 2008.